-The encoding parameter is expected to be a string, if specified, and sets the encoding to use for regular database strings.
-If not specified, the environment variable NLS_LANG is used.
-If the environment variable NLS_LANG is not set, ASCII is used.
+The encoding parameter is expected to be one of the Python standard encodings such as 'UTF-8', if specified, and sets the encoding to use for regular database strings.
+If not specified, the Oracle environment variable NLS_LANG is used and the Oracle character set is translated to one of the standard encodings, if possible.
+If the Oracle environment variable NLS_LANG is not set, ASCII is used.

-The nencoding parameter is expected to be a string, if specified, and sets the encoding to use for national character set database strings.
-If not specified, the environment variable NLS_NCHAR is used.
-If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.
+The nencoding parameter is expected to be one of the Python standard encodings such as 'UTF-8', if specified, and sets the encoding to use for national character set database strings.
+If not specified, the Oracle environment variable NLS_NCHAR is used and the Oracle character set is translated to one of the standard encodings, if possible.
+If the Oracle environment variable NLS_NCHAR is not used, the Oracle environment variable NLS_LANG is used instead, and if the Oracle environment variable NLS_LANG is not set, ASCII is used.